Willa Cather Birthplace: History

 The house was originally owned by Cather's great-grandfather, Jacob Seibert.
 The original portion of the home was probably built in the 1810s.
 A two-story frame extension on the western end of the house was added around twenty years later while an ell was probably added sometime after the Civil War.
 In 1869, the home and 4.5 acre of land was conveyed to Seibert's daughter, Rachel E. Boak.
 Virginia Boak, her daughter, and Charles Cather were married at the house in December 1872.
 The following year on December 7, the couple's first child, Willa Cather, was born in the house.
 In 1874, Willa and her parents moved to a nearby home, Willow Shade, also listed on the NRHP.
 Cather's relatives began moving to Nebraska in the 1870s and her family followed in 1883, settling in Red Cloud.
 The house where she was born was conveyed from Cather's grandmother to a woman named S.S.
 Gore.
 Ownership of the home changed hands four more times until being purchased by Charles T. Brill in 1950.
 At the time of the home's historical survey taken in 1976, Brill used the building as an office and retreat.

 The Willa Cather Birthplace was added to the VLR on September 21, 1976, and the NRHP on November 16, 1978.
 A historical marker in front of the home was installed by the Virginia Department of Historic Resources.
 The marker reads:

 Here Willa Sibert Cather, the novelist, was born December 7, 1873.
 This community was her home until 1883 when her family moved to Nebraska.
 Nearby on Back Creek stands the old mill described in her novel Sapphira and the Slave Girl.

+In 2023 the dilapidated building was listed for sale.
+Members of the Cather family and the National Willa Cather Center began fundraising to purchase the property.
+In May 2023 the house and surrounding 5 acres (2.02 ha) were purchased for $180,000 by a local realtor and historic preservationist.
+The property will be donated to a local nonprofit which plans to renovate and restore the house.